meta-flutter/meta-flutter/README.md

 * STM32MP157x - cortexa7t2hf (CI job)
 * etc, etc

-Note: 32-bit ARM builds currently require Flutter Channel = Master until commit makes it into dev->beta->stable.
+Note: 32-bit ARM builds were broken for a period, so if you have build issues only with 32-bit try moving to a newer tag.

 ## Include the Flutter SDK into Yocto SDK